Please note Eco Approach is the new home to all business clients click here to visit the site or Login

 How to Rectify Issues Highlighted in the EICR Certificate

-If your EICR certificate highlights issues defective electrical work, it’s essential to take action to rectify them promptly.
-Begin by discussing the report with the electrician who conducted the inspection to understand the severity and implications of each issue.
-For any ‘C1’ or ‘C2’ codes, immediate remedial work is necessary to make the electrical installations safe and compliant.
-‘C3’ issues are recommendations for improvement and while not immediately dangerous, should still be considered seriously to ensure ongoing safety and compliance.
-Hire a qualified electrician to carry out the necessary repairs or improvements.
-Once the work has been completed, you should have the electrical installation re-inspected to ensure that the previous issues have been addressed, and your property meets the required safety standards.
-This follow-up inspection should result in an updated EICR certificate that reflects the improved condition of your electrical installations.
+If your EICR certificate highlights issues of defective electrical work, it’s essential to take action to rectify them promptly.
+Discuss the report with the electrician to understand the severity and implications of each issue.
+For any ‘C1’ or ‘C2’ codes, immediate remedial work is necessary.
+‘C3’ issues are recommendations for improvement and not immediately dangerous.
+They should still be considered seriously to ensure ongoing safety and compliance.

 Related articles